Control Panel changelog

 After the SSO is enabled and configured, the logging in process is performed in the following way:

-- A user requests access to ONLYOFFICE by clicking the Single Sign-on link below the Sign In button at the ONLYOFFICE portal Authentication page (SP-initiated SSO).
+- A user requests access to ONLYOFFICE by clicking the Single Sign-on button (the caption may differ if you have specified your own text when configuring ONLYOFFICE SP) at the ONLYOFFICE portal Authentication page (SP-initiated SSO).

 - If all the IdP and SP settings are set correctly, ONLYOFFICE sends the authentication request to the IdP and redirects the user to the IdP page where he/she is asked for credentials.